 Edinburgh University is consistently rated amongst the world’s best universities.
 We are a major center of biomedical research and have strong collaborations to other disciplines including informatics, mathematics, chemistry and physics, providing an exciting environment for ground breaking multi-disciplinary research projects.
 Edinburgh has often been voted as the UK city offering the highest quality of life and is renowned for its affordability and rich cultural life.

-Up to 10 studentships are available to start in September 2020 for outstanding applicants with a stipend of £17,900 p/a.
+Up to 10 studentships are available to start in September 2021 for outstanding applicants with a stipend of £18,100 p/a.
+Applications are open to all individuals irrespective of nationality or country of residence.
 You should hold at least an upper second-class degree in a relevant subject and comply with the University of Edinburgh’s English language requirements.
-For full funding (fees and stipend) students must be UK or EU citizens.
-Closing date: 17 January 2020.
+Closing date: 8 January 2021.

-For further information on how to apply, please visit the website.
+For further information on how to apply for our PhD programme, please visit the website.

 For informal enquiries or concerns about eligibility please contact Nick Gilbert (email@example.com).